-- Safeguard its ability to continue as a going concern, so that it can continue to pay its obligations as they fall due and provide return for the shareholder. - The company uses internally generated income to finance new projects, as a result, any dividend amount must come out of the residual profits after excluding all projected capital requirements. - The capital reserves are not available to be declared as a dividend to the shareholder and are used to fund future capital expenditure.
+Safeguard their ability to continue as a going concern, so that they can continue to pay their obligations as they fall due and provide return for the shareholder.

+The company uses internally generated income to finance new projects.
+As a result, any dividend amount must come out of the residual profits after excluding all projected capital requirements.

+The capital reserves are not available to be declared as a dividend to the shareholder and are used to fund future capital expenditure.

-The Company has satisfied its capital adequacy requirements for the period under review, i.e, it has at all times maintained:
+The Company satisfied its capital adequacy requirements for the period under review, namely that the Company has at all times maintained:

-- Liquid assets equal to or greater than 8/52 weeks of annual expenditure; - Assets that exceed liabilities; and - Current assets that were at least sufficient to meet current liabilities.
+- Liquid assets equal to or greater than 8/52 weeks of annual expenditure; - · Assets that exceed liabilities, and - Current assets that were at least sufficient to meet current liabilities.

-37. CONTINGENT LIABILITY
+37. Contingent liability

-The company had contingent liability at 31 March 2021 in respect of:
+The Company had contingent liability at 31 March 2022 in respect of: